 - autoimmune thyroiditis.

-That’s because unscrupulous breeders are creating dogs with exaggerated features to appeal to a public who finds these flattened features cute.
+It’s because unscrupulous breeders are creating dogs with exaggerated features.
+They do this to appeal to a public who finds these flattened features cute.
 This causes a number of health problems that make them one of the most expensive dog breeds.

 When you compare today’s brachycephalic breeds with photos from decades ago, there’s no question that their muzzles have become shortened.